Contents of Company’s Articles of Association

 -

-full name, place and date of birth, occupation, address, and nationality of the individual promoter, or name, address as well as the number and date of MoLHR decree regarding the company’s legal entity;
+full name, place and date of birth, occupation, address, and nationality of the founder- individual.
+Or name, address as well as the number and date of the MoLHR decree regarding the company’s legal entity;

 -